openmoh/openmohaa/README.md

 ### Client

-There is currently no client build because the client code is currently unusable.
+There is currently no client build because the UI code is currently unimplemented.
 Here is what's missing or unimplemented :

 - rendering (mostly advanced)
 - sound (must be reworked)
 - UI

+Using CMake, the client build and successfully be built by adding `-DWITH_CLIENT=1`

 The client game module (cgame) is partially implemented, and is compatible with the original MOH:AA module.